 Details of transfers to third country and safeguards

-Data collected is stored within the European Economic Area (EEA).
-However, due to the global nature of the internet, data may transit through other countries outside of the EEA while going to and from the database.
+Data collected is stored within the UK and Ireland.
+However, due to the global nature of the internet, data may transit through other countries outside of the European Economic Area (EEA) while going to and from the database.
 Data is not stored in a non-EEA country.

-Feedback may be stored outside of the EEA, where it could be viewed by our staff or suppliers.
+Feedback about the service may be stored outside of the EEA, where it could be viewed by our staff or suppliers.
 By submitting your personal data, you agree to this.